awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselinewithhooks.md

 + **No custom patch list support** – `AWS-RunPatchBaselineWithHooks` does not support the `InstallOverrideList` parameter\.
 + **SSM Agent support** – `AWS-RunPatchBaselineWithHooks` requires that SSM Agent 3\.0\.502 or later be installed on the instance to patch\.

-When the document is run, it uses the patch baseline currently specified as the "default" for an operating system type\.
+When the document is run, it uses the patch baseline currently specified as the "default" for an operating system type if no patch group is specified\.
+Otherwise, it uses the patch baselines that is associated with the patch group\.
+For information about patch groups, see [About patch groups](sysman-patch-patchgroups.md)\.

 You can use the document `AWS-RunPatchBaselineWithHooks` to apply patches for both operating systems and applications\. \(On Windows, application support is limited to updates for Microsoft applications\.\)

 This document supports Linux, macOS, and Windows Server instances\.
 The document will perform the appropriate actions for each platform\.